 Dolphins are long-lived, wide-ranging predators who are self-aware and capable of abstract thinking.
 When captured from the wild for public display, they are removed violently and traumatically from their social units.
 Japan's drive fishery is particularly cruel.

-HSI is working to educate the public about the threats posed to the conservation and welfare of marine mammals by the practice of exhibiting them for entertainment.
-We work with governments, media, local activists, and the general public to change the perception of captive marine mammals.
+HSI is working with governments, media, local activists, and the general public to change the perception of captive marine mammals.
 You can help: Don't swim with dolphins, and think twice before attending a marine mammal show.

 May 14, 2013